 Abstract

 The vertical diffuse attenuation coefficient for downward irradiance (Kd) is an apparent optical property commonly used in primary production models to propagate incident solar radiation in the water column.
 In open water, measuring Kd is relatively straightforward when a vertical profile of Ed measurements is available.
 In the Arctic, the sea surface is characterized by a complex mosaic composed of ridges, snow, melt ponds and leads.
-The resulting spatially heterogeneous light field in the first meters of the water column makes the determination of Kd challenging.
+The resulting spatially heterogeneous light field in the first metres of the water column makes the determination of Kd challenging.
 Irradiance profiles performed beneath a dark patch of ice will be characterized by subsurface light maxima whereas Kd calculated beneath an area of high transmission relative to surrounding areas will show inflated values.
-The main objective of this work is to propose a new method to estimate an average Kd that is representative of a given large spatially heterogeneous area seen by drifting phytoplankton.
-Using both in situ data and 3D Monte-Carlo numerical simulations, we show that: (1) the large-area average downward irradiance profile (Ed(z)) under heterogeneous sea ice cover can be represented by a single-term exponential function and: (2) the vertical attenuation coefficient for upward radiance (KLu), which is up to two times less influenced by an heterogeneous incident light field than KE in the vicinity of a melt pond, can be used as a proxy to propagate Ed(z) in the water column.
+The main objective of this work is to propose a new method to estimate an average Kd that is representative of a given large spatially heterogeneous area characterized by drifting phytoplankton.
+Using both in situ data and 3D Monte Carlo numerical simulations, we show that (1) the large-area average downward irradiance profile Ed(z) under heterogeneous sea ice cover can be represented by a single-term exponential function and (2) the vertical attenuation coefficient for upward radiance (KLu), which is up to two times less influenced by a heterogeneous incident light field than KE in the vicinity of a melt pond, can be used as a proxy to propagate Ed(z) in the water column.

-Keywords: apparent optical properties, 3D Monte-Carlo numerical simulations, downward irradiance, upward radiance, sea ice heterogeneity, vertical attenuation coefficient, melt ponds
+Keywords: apparent optical properties, 3D Monte Carlo numerical simulations, downward irradiance, upward radiance, sea ice heterogeneity, vertical attenuation coefficient, melt ponds

 Introduction

-The vertical distribution of underwater light is an important driver of many aquatic processes such as primary production by phytoplankton and photochemical reactions like photodegradation of organic matter.
+The vertical distribution of underwater light is an important driver of many aquatic processes, such as primary production by phytoplankton, and photochemical reactions, such as the photodegradation of organic matter.
 Hence, an adequate description of the underwater light regime is mandatory to understand energy fluxes in aquatic ecosystems.
 In open water, when assuming an optically homogeneous water column, downward irradiance at any given wavelength follows quite well a monotonically exponential decrease with depth, which can be modelled as follows (Kirk 1994):

 Ed(z)=Ed(0-) × e-Kd(z)×z

 where Ed(z) is the downward irradiance (W m-2) at depth z (m), Ed(0-) is the downward irradiance (W m-2) just below the surface and Kd(z) is the diffuse vertical attenuation coefficient (m-1) describing the rate at which light decreases with increasing depth.
-Kd is one of the most used apparent optical properties (AOP) of seawater and a precise estimation of this parameter is generally essential to measure or model primary production.
+Kd is one of the most commonly used apparent optical properties (AOP) of seawater, and a precise estimation of this parameter is generally essential for measuring or modelling primary production.
 For example, to determine primary production based on on-deck simulated incubations or photosynthetic parameters derived from photosynthesis vs. irradiance curves (P vs. E curves) requires measured or estimated values of Kd (e.g. Morel 1996).
 Nowadays, Kd is relatively easy to estimate using commercially available radiometers.